-This research developed and tested a model of turnover contagion in which the job embeddedness and job search behaviors of coworkers influence employees' decisions to quit.
-In a sample of 45 branches of a regional bank and 1,038 departments of a national hospitality firm, multilevel analysis revealed that coworkers' job embeddedness and job search behaviors explain variance in individual "voluntary turnover" over and above that explained by other individual and group-level predictors.
-Broadly speaking, these results suggest that coworkers' job embeddedness and job search behaviors play critical roles in explaining why people quit their jobs.
-Implications are discussed.
+This research develops and tests a model of turnover contagion in which an employee's decision to quit is influenced by the job embeddedness and job search behaviors of his or her coworkers.
+In a sample of 45 branches of a regional bank and 1,038 departments of a national hospitality firm, multilevel analysis revealed that coworkers' job embeddedness and job search behaviors explain variance in individual voluntary turnover over and above other individual and group-level predictors.
+Broadly speaking, these results suggest that coworkers' job embeddedness and job search behaviors are discussed.

-As the global economy becomes increasingly knowledge based, organizations that can successfully retain their human resources have an advantage over organizations that cannot.
-Indeed, a number of studies have shown that turnover negatively effects performance (e.g., Shaw, Gupta, & Delery, 2005).
-Hatch and Dyer summarized such findings with the observation that "firms with high turnover significantly under-perform their rivals" (2004: 1155).
+As the global economy becomes increasingly knowledge based, organizations that can successfully retain their human capital have an advantage over organizations that cannot.
+Indeed, a number of studies have shown that turnover negatively effects performance (e.g., Shaw, Gupta & Delery, 2005).
+Hatch and Dyer summarize such findings with the observation that "Firms with high turnover significantly under-perform their rivals" (2004: 1155).
 As such, organizational leaders are interested in understanding why people choose to leave their jobs and insights that might help with employee retention (Ulrich & Smallwood, 2006).
-Accordingly, researchers have spent considerable effort developing and testing models to explain why people quit.
+Accordingly, researchers have spent considerable effort developing and testing models to understand why people quit.

-To explain the phenomenon of employee turnover, the social sciences have offered both psychological (i.e., micro) and organizational and economic (i.e., macro) explanations.
+To explain the phenomenon of employee turnover, the social sciences have offered both psychological (i.e. micro) as well as organizational and economic (i.e. macro) explanations.
 On the micro side, job satisfaction and organizational commitment have captured most of the research interest.
 On the macro side, economic research often looks at particular industries or localities to explain how market forces such as unemployment rates or job supply and demand affect the frequency with which people leave their jobs (e.g., Banerjee & Gaston, 2004).
 Sociological research has also looked at how turnover affects and is affected by institutional changes within and across industries (e.g., Haveman, 1995), as well as organizational variables such as size (Price, 1977).

 The unique contribution of management scholarship is not only to investigate the individual or institutional level, but also what emanates from the careful exploration of "the space in between" (Bradbury & Lichtenstein, 2000).
-For this reason, organizational researchers are often encouraged to do "meso-level" research, in which individuals are studied in their social contexts (e.g., House, Rousseau, & Thomas-Hunt, 1995; Johns, 2006).
+For this reason, organizational researchers are often encouraged to do "meso-level" research where individuals are studied in their social contexts (e.g., House, Rousseau, & Thomas-Hunt, 1995; Johns, 2006).
 However, there is surprisingly little work on how social relationships affect turnover.
-To quote Pfeffer, "Turnover has most often been examined as the consequence of an individual decision process, with the individual acting in isolation. . . .
+To quote Pfeffer, "Turnover has most often been examined as the consequence of an individual decision process, with the individual acting in isolation...
 Virtually all of the dominant models of turnover conceptualize it as an individual decision, without considering the effect of social structure" (1991: 795).
 Although Pfeffer's comment overlooks the work of economists and sociologists, he is broadly correct in stating that the bulk of management research on turnover focuses on individual attitudes as the sole precursor to leaving.
 The influence of one's immediate coworkers on turnover decisions (what Pfeffer describes as social structure) has been largely ignored.

-This article investigates the social dimensions of quitting and offers a model of "turnover contagion" in which the decision to stay at or leave a job is influenced by coworkers.
+This article investigates the social dimensions of quitting and offers a model of "turnover contagion" in which the decision to stay at or leave a job is influenced by one's coworkers.
 We provide evidence that turnover decisions are a domain in which coworkers can influence an actor's thoughts, judgments, feelings, and behaviors (Salancik & Pfeffer, 1978).
-Two field studies support the predictive validity of our model, offering new insights into the interpersonal precursors of "voluntary turnover" (job leaving).
-We argue that this type of meso-level research can widen researchers' conceptual lenses, increase our ability to predict turnover, and enhance the utility of turnover research for practitioners.
+Two field studies support the predictive validity of our model offering new insights into the interpersonal precursors of voluntary turnover.
+We argue that this type of meso-level research can widen our conceptual lenses, increase our ability to predict turnover, and enhance the utility of turnover research for practitioners.